magao-x/handbook/handling/telescope_removal.rst

    excessive stress on the table.

--  Install the triangle stabilizing ropes between the crane hook and the lifting fixture IAW the below figure.
+-  Install the triangle stabilizing ropes between the crane hook and

+-  Reposition the load spreader center to the instrument + cart position marked on it.

+   the lifting fixture IAW the below figure.
 Tighten, but do not cause them to pick the load.